-In this career summary, you will find out what the job of A Geological Test Technician is about and what it is like.
+In this career summary, you will find out what the job of a Geological Sample Test Technician is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Geological Sample Test Technicians test or analyze geological samples, crude oil, or minerals to detect presence of petroleum, gas, or mineral deposits indicating potential for exploration or production or to determine physical or chemical properties to ensure that products meet quality standards.

 Geological Sample Test Technicians with little to no experience tend to make between $28020 and $36990 while the more experienced ones can earn over $78220 per year.

 One of the easiest ways to increase your salary as a Geological Sample Test Technician is to move to a higher paying state like NM.
 Right now, the highest paying states for Geological Sample Test Technicians are NM, AK, TX, NE and LA.

 However a higher pay at NM doesn’t guarantee that you will make more because the living expenses at NM might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Geological Sample Test Technician is the degree you hold, the industry you work in and lastly the company you work for.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.